arcbtc/LNPoS/cases/3d printed/LilyGo T-Display Keyboard/README.md

-# 3D Printed Cases for LNURLPoS with LilyGo T-Display Keyboard
+# 3D Printed Cases for LNPoS with LilyGo T-Display Keyboard

 These 3D print files will print a case for the LilyGo T-Display Keyboard https://aliexpress.com/item/1005003534734992.html.